 I didn’t know how or even if I could at that point….
 I was actually 33 weeks pregnant, parenting a 3 year old and 1 year old and moving houses.
 It’s safe to say I was a hot, anxious mess; with a new baby on the horizon it didn’t feel like that was going to change anytime soon.
 As a matter of fact, I felt like I was gearing up for the hardest time of my life.

-About a month or so after I had my third baby (the story of that baby is a different one for a different day–you can read more here) I was breastfeeding in our living room as the kids watched a show about a little green alien who loves art.
+About a month or so after I had my third baby (read that birth story here!)
+I was breastfeeding in our living room as the kids watched a show about a little green alien who loves art.
 Amid the burp clothes strewn everywhere, pumping supplies, and vague aroma of poop, I closed my eyes.
 For a second amidst the chaos we were all ok.
 Not vibrant, but ok.
 We were surviving and that was enough, for now.

 “That lights me up!” the little blue alien chirped.